Reflection Time for Young People, fall, 2017–Spring, 2018:

-Sunday, September 10, we get going with a new Sunday School curriculum for young people up through the 4th grade: A Joyful Path, Year 1: Spiritual Curriculum for Young Hearts and Minds, from the Center for Progressive Christianity’s Inner Wisdom Series.
+Sunday, September 10, we get going with a new Sunday School curriculum for young people kindergarten through the 4th grade: A Joyful Path, Year 1: Spiritual Curriculum for Young Hearts and Minds, from the Center for Progressive Christianity’s Inner Wisdom Series.
 The sessions in Year 1 focus on: fostering compassion for all; seeking the wisdom within each of us; and practices to help us live joyfully.
-We are grateful to Liz Funk who will be with us this fall to facilitate this curriculum!
+We are grateful to Joti Chandra Kaur who will be with us this school year to facilitate this curriculum!

 “It takes a village to raise a child.” – African Proverb

 We believe it is the shared responsibility of our faith community to nurture young and old in such a way that they grow to be mature persons of faith.
 Our Sunday School teaching team strives to mentor learners so that they understand the Christian tradition with its roots in Scripture; discover real-life Christian ethics; and set out on their own unique faith journeys as God-loving, Spirit-led disciples of Christ.